SaaS lead generation…

 You can use this to your B2B advantage.
 If you understand what your leads are looking for, and the stages of their purchasing decisions, you can send them a message that addresses their concern.
 Consider that 50% of B2B customers reject vendors that did not provide enough value in their message.

 Having an understanding of your buyer’s needs will allow you to cater the entire design of your company to cultivate leads.
-Ask yourself, when potential customers are doing a Google search and your link comes up, what does it say to them?
+Ask yourself, when potential customers find your website and visit, what does it say to them?
 What is the message they are hearing when reading the subtext?

 Referrals from relevant websites

-Referrals have always been at the foundation of lead generation for business, going all the way back to when we were still living in caves (just a guess, but it’s probably true).
+Referrals have always been at the foundation of lead generation for business.
 In today’s B2B market, there is a blogging website for everything in existence, regardless of your industry.
 Even if you are selling boutique key-fobs, there’s a blog for that too.

 You can increase your qualified leads by guest posting on industry-specific blogs and forums.
 These are where many of your potential leads are spending their time during the aforementioned buyer’s journey.
 Get your name out there by guest posting!